Automattic/wp-calypso/client/state/sites/plans/README.md

 ## Actions

-Used incombination with the Redux store instance `dispatch` function, actions can be used in manipulating the current global state.
+Used in combination with the Redux store instance `dispatch` function, actions can be used in manipulating the current global state.

 ### `fetchSitePlans( siteId: Number )`